aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

 into a YAML string.

 In other cases a task defines logic for how a workflow should proceed.
-For example, a task that optimization computation and decides whether to keep optimizing or go forward.
+For example, a task that monitors an optimization computation and decides whether to keep optimizing or go forward.

 In other cases a task wires inputs from one task to another.
 For example, a task